Dark chocolate: Market

 During the 2010s, demand for high-cocoa dark chocolate increased in light of research linking the antioxidant content with a reduced risk of cancer and cardiovascular health.
 As of 2019, demand for dark chocolate containing more than 70% cocoa, particularly using beans from a single-source, was increasing.

 France is considered the "home of dark chocolate", and the industry there uses the term Grand Cru to refer to particularly valued chocolates.
 As of 2018, retailers and dark chocolate manufacturers there received an equal portion of over two thirds of the margins generated across the cocoa supply chain for dark chocolate tablets.
 As of 2016, the dark chocolate market was concentrated more in Continental Europe than the United States and England.
 31% of chocolate produced was dark chocolate.
 From 2005 to 2011, dark chocolate consumption in the US increased by 9% per annum.
 Beyond beliefs around the healthiness of dark chocolate, increased demand for dark chocolate in the United States has also been attributed to a trend of consumers expanding preferences beyond traditional mass-produced chocolate.
 In the US, this growth has occurred at the expense of milk chocolate.
 In Germany, the growth in popularity of dark chocolate, competing with the traditional preference for milky chocolates has been attributed to "foodies".
 Outside of the West, the growth in popularity of dark chocolate has been observed in Japan.

-A large percentage of chocolates sold by the Swiss chocolate maker Lindt are dark chocolate of varying cocoa solid percentages, including 70%, 85% and 90%.
+A large percentage of chocolates sold by the Swiss chocolate maker Lindt are dark chocolate of varying total cocoa solid percentages, including 70%, 85% and 90%.
 Among other forms, dark chocolates are sold as bars and bonbons.